hacksys1337/peatio/doc/eth.md

     sudo apt install nginx -y fcgiwrap

-copy default file to /etc/nginx/sites-enabled/default
+copy default file 'from where?' to /etc/nginx/sites-enabled/default

     sudo systemctl restart nginx

 ### cgi files

-copy the cgi files to /var/www/html/cgi-bin and update total.cgi with your username
+copy the cgi files 'from where?' to /var/www/html/cgi-bin and update total.cgi with your username

     sudo chown www-data:www-data -R /var/www/html/cgi-bin
     sudo chmod +x /var/www/html/cgi-bin/*

 ### Install filter service
-copy total.js to /var/www
+copy total.js 'from where?' to /var/www

     sudo chown www-data:www-data /var/www/total.js
-don't forget to edit service.rb with your url
+don't forget to edit service.rb with your url 'Example?'

     sudo apt-get install git-core curl zlib1g-dev build-essential libssl-dev libreadline-dev libyaml-dev libsqlite3-dev sqlite3 libxml2-dev libxslt1-dev libcurl4-openssl-dev python-software-properties libffi-dev nodejs ruby-all-dev ruby sudo gem install web3 -v 0.1.0
     sudo gem install httparty
-copy service.rb file to /home/ubuntu/
+copy service.rb file to /home/ubuntu/ (/home/<username>/?)

-don't forget to update the username in filter.service copy filter.service file to /etc/systemd/system/filter.service
+don't forget to update the username in filter.service ?
+'Where is the username located and set' ? copy filter.service file to /etc/systemd/system/filter.service

     sudo systemctl start filter
     sudo systemctl enable filter

-You need to create at least one account and use it as a base account for withdrawals
+You need to create at least one account and use it as a base account for withdrawals '? how'

 You need to edit app/models/worker/deposit_coin_address.rb , withdraw_coin.rb and app/services/coin_rpc.rb

+What needs edited on the above?
+Please provide an example

-Add your ether server IP and your base account address Allow only peatio server to access ETH server on port 80
+Add your ether server IP and your base account address (To What) Allow only peatio server to access ETH server on port 80 (How)